networknt/light-doc/content/en/design/fine-grained-authorization.md

 The following design is based on the generic requirements for financial organizations like banks.
 You can follow the same pattern or customize it for other organizations if the security requirement is different.

-### Role-based Authorization
+### Rule-based Authorization

-Let's first take a look at the role-based authorization requirement, design and implementation.
+The fine-grained authorization for APIs is very complicated, and traditional role-based and attribute-based authorization cannot fulfill the requirement.
+You need to run a list of business rules to calculate if a user has permission for an API request.
+Let's take a look at the rule-based authorization requirement, design and implementation.

 ##### Requirement

-Let's list several common requirements about role-based authorization at the API endpoint level.
+Let's list several common requirements about rule-based authorization at the API endpoint level.

 Request Side

-* Allow Client Credentails Token access even without role claim.
+* Allow Client Credentails Token access even without user_id claim.
+However, a sid (serviceId) claim is not null and it equals to one of the values in the request (a path parameter or a property in the body).
 This is for API to API invocation.
+For example, during the API startup, it register to the controller and access config server to get its configuration.

 * Allow certain roles to access.
 For example, only manager role can create a new account.

 * Allow certain roles to access their own data.
 For example, a user role can update only his/her user profile.

 Response Side